nickmachairas/doctorate/docs/index.rst

       No license, *yet*.
 You may not use or reference any of the material presented herein.
 For all inquiries, please `contact me <mailto:machairas@nyu.edu>`_.

-   ..
-      This research endeavor encompasses the following objectives, as reiterated in the March 5, 2019 Memorandum between the author and the PhD Guidance Committee.

-      1. Evaluation of available methods for estimating the **interpreted capacity** of single driven piles from static load tests and address the research question as to which is the best method, especially for LDOEPs.
-      2. Evaluation of various available methods for calculating the **nominal resistance** of single driven piles against the pile load tests stored in the Warehouse; and selection of the best performing design method as the basis to propose an improved design method.
-In particular, you should address the research question of whether or not existing interpreted capacity methods from static load tests for piles wider than 36 inches are suitable for LDOEPs.
-      3. Address the long-standing research question of whether or not, and under what conditions does skin friction increase linearly with depth, using data in the Warehouse.
-      4. Employ the warehouse to provide recommendations for revised resistance factors for design.
-      5. Address the research question of whether or not soil plugging is affected by factors other than pile’s length to diameter ratio.

-   ..
-      Members of the Ph.D.
-Guidance Committee:

-      - **Magued Iskander**, PhD, PE, Professor & Chair, Civil and Urban Engineering, NYU
-      - **Mohsen Hossein**, PhD, PE, Industry Professor, Civil and Urban Engineering, NYU
-      - **Torsten Suel**, PhD, Professor, Computer Science and Engineering, NYU
-      - **Muhannad Suleiman**, PhD, Associate Professor, Civil and Environmental Engineering, Lehigh University
-      - **Antonio Marinucci**, PhD, Adjunct Professor, Civil and Urban Engineering, NYU
-      - **Debra Laefer**, PhD, Associate Professor, CUE & Professor of Practice, CUSP

    For the past 30+ years, engineers and researchers have been independently collecting pile load tests and relevant subsurface